 - Easy to swallow one a day capsule

-- Twice the levels of EPA & DHA as our regular Omega-3
+- Significantly higher levels of EPA & DHA than our regular Omega-3

 - Premium quality & responsibly sourced